Bitcoin History and Value: From Zero and Controversial to $64,000 and World Acceptance

 This decline in active addresses indicates that people are not moving funds around and are choosing to hold their positions to acquire deeper gains.

-An deeper analysis of Will Clement from the week of 7/30/21 through 8/5/21 paired with with metrics like CDD, Dormancy, SOAB, and ASOL reveal that long-term holders now have over 66% of supply, short-term are now down to nearly 20%.
+A deeper analysis of Will Clement from the week of 7/30/21 through 8/5/21 paired with with metrics like CDD, Dormancy, SOAB, and ASOL reveal that long-term holders now have over 66% of supply, short-term are now down to nearly 20%.
 Before the main bull run began in October, long-term holder supply reached just over 68%.

 The fundamentals of Bitcoin are solid and stood the test of time.
 No one explains it better than this book by Economic Professor Saifedean Ammous of Columbia University: The Bitcoin Standard.
-If you want to understand money, economics and Bitcoin in its full scope, power and longevity, I highly recommend you read it.
+If you want to understand money, economics and Bitcoin in its full scope, power, and longevity, I highly recommend you read it.

-The Bitcoin Standard
+Riccardo Ferrari Recommends The Bitcoin Standard

 Fidelity backs a study by Prof. Saifedean Ammous that Bitcoin will be worth $1 million because of